-Rev LAUNDRY
+< LAUNDRY

-It is forbidden to launder or iron garments, undergarments, tablecloths, linens or towels - even if they will not be used until after the Nine Days.
+It is forbidden to launder or iron garments, undergarments, tablecloths, linens or towels - even if they won't be used until after the Nine Days.
+[Spot cleaning a stain should also be avoided where possible.]
+However, using a dryer and folding clothing is permissible.

-One may not even give these items to a non-Jewish launderer or dry-cleaner during the Nine Days.
+One may not give these items to a non-Jewish launderer or dry-cleaner during the Nine Days.
 [However, one may give it in before the Nine Days, even if it will be laundered during the Nine Days.
 Similarly, one may be lenient if he will otherwise not have clean clothing to wear on Shabbos.]
 One may launder the clothing of young children - who soil their clothing constantly - as necessary.
 Similarly, a married woman may launder and use Levanim as needed.
 [When washing by hand, it is best to launder only a few items at a time.
 However, when washing with a machine, it is best to reduce the number of loads by washing as many items together as possible.
 Even so, one may only include items which are permissible to wash.]